mit-rss/intro_to_linux/README.md

 [Piazza](http://piazza.com/mit/spring2020/614116405) so other students can benefit from the answer.
 If you have a question about your individual submission, please make a private post.
-Make sure you're using an Debian terminal if you're testing the commands.
+Make sure you're using a Debian terminal if you're testing the commands.
 Instructions for setting up the course software is [here](https://github.com/mit-rss/base_installation).
 Alternatively, you can use your Athena terminal to test commands by typing `ssh